 No matter how old you are, it is never ok to have sex with someone without their consent.

-If you, or anyone you know, has been sexually abused, the experience and impact of that will be different for everyone, but whatever your reaction, it is a normal response to an extreme situation.
+If you, or anyone you know, has been sexually abused, the experience and impact of that will be different for everyone.
+But whatever your reaction, it is a normal response to an extreme situation.
 You are not to blame.
-Please also see our Australian Capital Territory pages on Sexual Assault and Child Abuse for more information.
+Please also see our pages on sexual assault and child abuse for more information.